Florida Land Steward Calendar and News

 Do you have pests or a disease in your trees?
 Leaves or needles wilting, and you don’t know why?
 Sawdust falling out of your trees, and you don’t know how to save them?
-There is help: ask your question at the new Forest Health Diagnostic Forum: http://sfrc.ufl.edu/treehealth/forum/.
+There is help: ask your question at the free Forest Health Diagnostic Forum: http://sfrc.ufl.edu/treehealth/forum/.

 HELP STILL NEEDED - COYOTES VS BOBCATS: WHAT ARE THEY EATING?